kchenturtles/gardenforchange/content/post/golden-russet-apple.md

 The Golden Russet apple earned its name from its distinct golden-yellow skin and intense russeting, which gives it a rough, bronze-colored texture.
 Unfortunately, russeted apples have largely fallen out of popularity in most supermarkets due to their diminished attractiveness.
 You'll likely only be able to find russeted apples at local farmer's markets, which was where I found this one!
 It tends to be fairly round, and mine had a few blemishes, but that's not a real issue.

-This apple was fairly soft but still juicy, with a spicy flavor reminiscent of pear.
+This apple was fairly soft but still juicy, with a spicy flavor shockingly reminiscent of pear.
+The texture's a lot like a pear, too -- fine-grained and nearing mushy but not in a bad way.
 It is sweet without a hint of sourness.
 It has a thin skin and breaks off easily and satisfyingly.
 Much more complex than your average Gala!

 Rating: ****